-Designed for professional horticulturists who wish to grow their careers, the RHS Master of Horticulture is the Society’s most prestigious qualification.
-Upon completing this degree-level equivalent qualification, holders of the award may use the designation MHort (RHS) after their name.
+Designed for professional horticulturists who wish to grow their careers, the RHS Master of Horticulture is the Society’s most prestigious training programme.
+Upon completing this degreelevel equivalent, holders of the Award may use the designation MHort (RHS) after their name.

 E H Trophy

 Provided from a fund bequeathed in 1961 by the late W J M Hawkey in memory of his grandmother, Mrs Elizabeth; his mother, Mrs Ellen; and his wife Mrs Emma Hawkey.
 This award is offered for the best exhibit of cut flowers shown to the Society during the year.

 The 2022 E H Trophy was awarded to the National Chrysanthemum Society for their exhibit of cut flower blooms and spray chrysanthemums at RHS Chelsea Flower Show 2021.

 First presented in 1912 by the Trustees of the Peter Barr Memorial Fund in commemoration of Mr Peter Barr.
 The cup is awarded annually on the by the RHS Bulb Committee to someone who, in the Committee’s opinion, has done good work of some kind in connection with daffodils.

 The 2022 Peter Barr Memorial Cup was awarded to John Gibson.

 Joyce Stewart Trophy